ayush7864/Car-Rental/README.md

 - Pay Remaining Rental Amount
 - Find Daily Price of a Rental Vehicle

-Please read Readme.docx for setup and compilation instructions.
+See Readme.docx for setup and compilation instructions.